SpencerHenry/Disc-sim/disc-sim/index.markdown

 - **Enhanced Simulation Accuracy**: Our latest updates have greatly increased the accuracy of our simulations, making our tool more reliable for academic and commercial use.
 - **User Interface Overhaul**: We recently launched a new user interface, designed to make the simulation process more intuitive and accessible for all users.

+## See It in Action

+Watch a [Video Demonstration](/Disc-sim/disc-sim/video-demo/) of our tools to see how they can benefit you.

 ## Upcoming Features

 - **Mobile Compatibility**: Soon, Disc-Sim will be available on mobile devices, allowing users to run simulations directly from their smartphones.